Peach Salsa

 Peach Salsa: The Ingredients

-With confetti color and explosive flavor, this seasonal salsa is a universally beloved.
+With confetti color and explosive flavor, this seasonal salsa is universally beloved.
 The ingredient list is short, so sourcing ingredients at their peak is key.

 • Peaches: Seek out sweet, ripe peaches without any soft spots.
 Alternately, nectarines can be used in this recipe.
 Peaches or nectarines, they should taste amazing, that’s the goal.
 Go for flavor first, with an eye toward texture, and take into account the color of the peach or nectarine flash as well.
 Different varieties range in color from white through deep yellow.